simonrdavies/NapierOne/tutorials.md

 |0001-doc.doc.RYK                                      |NapierOneEXTRA\RANSOMWARE\RYUK      | File encrypted using the RYUK ransomware|
 |0001-doc.doc.wiyn0sx9jt                               |NapierOneEXTRA\RANSOMWARE\SODINOKIBI| File encrypted using the SODINOKIBI ransomware|

-As we have access to the original file and the subsequent encrypted files some examples of analysis could be:
+As we have access to the original and the corresponding encrypted files, some examples of analysis could be:
 - Content comparison between original and encrypted files
 - Format and structure analysis of the encrypted file
 - Possible key determination from the encrypted file